Bojan9/domasna/README.md

 The nodes are given as indexes of the nodes given in the first part of the file (eg index 0 means the first node and so on).
 Based on this data, create a type object accordingly Cesta.
 Remember to add roads to both nodes by method `dodajCesto()`.

 ## Road list
 Add a method to the class `Cesta` `double getDolzina()` that returns the length of the road in kilometers.
 Calculate it from the coordinates of the nodes.
-Take into account the simplified formula, which is an approximation for our places: one angular degree of latitude corresponds to 111.12 km and one angular degree of longitude corresponds to 77.4 km.
+Take into account the simplified formula, which is an approximation for our places: one angular degree of latitude corresponds to 111.12 km and one angular degree of longitude corresponds to 77.4 km. **POCNATO**

 Also, implement in class the method `toString()` to represent the road with a set of shapes, as in the following example: